Garden of the Gods Pool Oasis

 Apollo was the Roman god of light and the sun, so it’s only fitting that this Las Vegas pool suited for sun worship is named after this deity.
 Positioned at the southwest corridor of the oasis, The Apollo Pool provides maximum sun exposure with five cabanas and four day beds.

-Designated for The Laurel Collection guests, the Jupiter Pool is secluded in the northwest corner of the Garden of the Gods.
+The Jupiter Pool is secluded in the northwest corner of the Garden of the Gods.
 Relax your way in one of seven luxurious cabanas.

 The Roman goddess of luck beckons you to try yours at this action-packed pool.
-Play a few hands of swim-up blackjack, have a bite to eat or visit the Fortuna bar for a refreshing selection of signature mojitos and fresh margarita
+Play a few hands of swim-up blackjack or have a bite to eat or visit the Fortuna bar for a refreshing selection of signature mojitos and fresh margaritas.

 Named after the Roman God of wine, this exclusive pool is reserved for invited guests and celebrities.
 With eight daybeds and eight cabanas, The Bacchus Pool is the perfect place to soak in the sun and enjoy a VIP experience.